 - 1/3 cup butter, melted

-- In a greased 13-in. x 9-in. baking dish, layer half of the bread, ham, cheddar cheese and Swiss cheese.
+- In a greased 13x9-in. baking dish, layer half of the bread, ham, cheddar cheese and Swiss cheese.
 Repeat layers.
 In a small bowl, whisk the eggs, milk, mustard and onion salt; pour over layered mixture.

-Freeze option: Cover and freeze unbaked souffle.
+Freeze option: Prepare souffle as directed, omitting cornflake mixture.
+Cover and freeze unbaked souffle.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 375°.
-Bake souffle as directed, increasing time as necessary for a knife inserted near the center to come out clean.
+Prepare cornflake mixture; sprinkle over top.
+Bake as directed, increasing time as necessary until a knife inserted near the center comes out clean.
 Yield: 8-10 servings.